 Owners think about the potential of the business; lenders think about what can go wrong.

-Cash flow is an underwriter’s number-one focus because a business’s cash flow is what will repay the small business loan.
+Cash flow is an underwriter’s No. 1 focus because a business’s cash flow is what will repay the small business loan.

 Collateral and personal guarantees from the business owner are secondary and tertiary considerations.

 Specifically, underwriters want to see a 1.25 coverage ratio for fixed charges.
 In other words, the ability for a company to meet financial obligations on recurring charges like insurance, loan payments, lease.